notiz-dev/notiz/content/blog/openapi-in-nestjs.md

 ---
-title: OpenApi for your REST APIs in NestJS
+title: OpenAPI for your REST APIs in NestJS
-description: Setup Swagger to generate an OpenApi documentation for your REST endpoints.
+description: Setup Swagger to generate an OpenAPI documentation for your REST endpoints.
 published: true
 publishedAt: 2021-07-28T14:00:00.000Z
 updatedAt: 2022-03-31T10:07:00.000Z